jima80525/jima_codes_blog/in_progress/git_python.md

 OK, so there's a LOT of information here that's confusing.
 Let's start by defining some of those terms.
 First off is `HEAD`.

 `HEAD` is Git's name for whatever SHA you happen to be looking at at any time.
 It does NOT mean what is on your filesystem or what is in your staging area.
-So, if you've  edited a file, the version on your filesystem is different than the version in `HEAD` (and yes, it's ALL CAPS).
+It means what Git thinks you have checked out.
+So, if you've  edited a file, the version on your filesystem is different than the version in `HEAD` (and yes, HEAD is in ALL CAPS).

 Next up is 'branch'.
 The easiest way to think about a branch is that it is a label on a SHA.
 It has a few other properties that are useful, but for now, think of a branch as a SHA-label.

 NOTE: that those of you that have worked with other revision control systems (I'm looking at you, Subversion) will have a very different idea of what a branch is.
 Git treats branches differently and this is a good thing.

 Putting that together, 'detached HEAD' simply means that your HEAD is pointing to a SHA that does not have a branch (or label) associated with it.
 Git very nicely tells you how to fix that situation.
 There are times you want to do that, and there are times when you can work in that detached HEAD state just fine.

 Getting back to our demo, if you look at the state of the system now, you can see that the `.gitignore` file is no longer present.
+We 'went back' to the state of the system before we made those changes.

 Alright.
 Now, how do we get back to where we were?
-There are two ways, one of which you should know already, `git checkout 49f8ed6ebf3ee8845282ffe62cc3d81e016419fa`.
+There are two ways, one of which you should know already, `git checkout 49f8ed6`.
 This will take you back to the SHA you were at when you started moving around.

 NOTE: one odd thing, at least in my version of Git, is that it still gives you a 'detached HEAD' warning, even though you're back to the SHA associated with a branch.

 The other, and more common way of getting back is to check out the branch you were on.
 Git always starts you off with a branch called `master`.
 We'll learn how to make other branches later but for now we'll stick with `master`.
 To get back to where you where, you can simply do `git checkout master`.
-This will return you to the latest SHA committed to the `master' branch, which in our case has the commit message "created .gitignore".
+This will return you to the latest SHA committed to the `master` branch, which in our case has the commit message "created .gitignore".
+Put another way, `git checkout master` tells git to made HEAD point to the SHA marked by the label, or branch, `master`.

 Note that there are several methods for specifying a specific commit.
 The SHA is probably the easiest to understand.
 The other methods use different symbols and names to specify how to get to a specific commit from a known place, like HEAD.
 I won't be going into those details in this tutorial, but if you'd like more details you can find them [here](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection).

-# Branching Basics
+## Branching Basics

 Let's talk a little more about branches.
 Branches provide a way for you to keep separate streams of development apart.
 While this can be useful when you're working alone, it's almost essential when you're working on team.
 Imagine I'm working in a small team and I've got a feature to add to the project.
 While I'm working on it, I don't want to add my changes to `master` as it still doesn't work correctly and might mess up my team members.
 I could just wait to commit the changes until I'm completely finished, but that's not very safe and not always practical.
 So, instead of working on `master`, I'll create a new branch: